andreaskaris/blog/docs/linux/cgroups_cpu_quota.md

 ### Pin the cgroup to specific CPUs

 We can restrict the cgroup to run on CPUs 2 and 3 only.
 We can then generate load with 2 processes to verify that the cgroup is really restricted to these CPUs.
-Finally, use `taskset` to check the CPU set and use `mpstat` to check CPU usage.
+Finally, in a different CLI session, use `taskset` to check the CPU set and use `mpstat` to check CPU usage.
 Also read the cgroup's CPU stats.

 #### RHEL 8 - cgroupsv1

+In a first terminal:

 ~~~
 [root@rhel87 cgroup]# echo "2-3" > cpuset/test/cpuset.cpus